★ Why You'll Love this Recipe ★

 Have some fun and top your bundt cake with whatever cute fall cake decorations.

-If you're adding sprinkles, you'll want to immediately shake them on right after you top the cake with the cream cheese icing.
+If you're adding sprinkles, you'll want to immediately shake them on right after you top the cake with the cream cheese topping.
 This will ensure they stick nicely.

 Display your cake.